MidNite Sleep Aid Review (Previous Version)

 Would I take it again?

-Potentially, yes.
-If I had no similar sleep aid with less sugar available, I’d feel okay about taking MidNite again.
+If I didn’t have a similar sleep aid with less sugar available, I would consider taking MidNite again.
 It seemed to work reasonably well for me (even if it was the placebo effect or just coincidence that I slept well that week).
-And the lack of nuisance side effects is always a plus.
+And the lack of annoying side effects was a plus.

-But I’d probably prefer a small tasteless pill I could still take after brushing my teeth if I’d forgotten to take it beforehand.
-It might sound like a minor or silly detail, but it happens sometimes and is just kind of annoying feeling like I need to brush my teeth twice.
+However, I’d probably prefer a small tasteless pill I could still take after brushing my teeth if I’d forgotten to take it beforehand.
+It might sound like a minor detail, but it happens sometimes and I prefer not to feel like I need to brush my teeth twice in quick succession.

-I don’t have kids, but if I did, I don’t think I’d choose to keep a sleep aid in the house that looks, smells and tastes like candy – even if it does have a childproof lock and I could hide it.
+If I had kids in the house, I don’t think I’d choose to keep a sleep aid in the house that looks, smells and tastes like sweets – even if it does have a childproof lock and I could hide it.

 Just my experience